Opelopejesu/Strong-woman/README.md

 # Strong-woman
-My first repository on github
+#Team Newton
 #Hackbio Internship
-#Team Newton

-This repository was created by Opelopejesu,a hackbio intern.
+This repository was created by Opelopejesu,a member of Team-Newton.

 ##Biostack-Genomics